Christian M. 6 min read

 How is SoGEA installed?

-Installing SoGEA broadband at your business premises is straightforward and usually doesn’t require an engineer’s visit.
+Installing SoGEA broadband at a business or home is straightforward and typically does not require an engineer’s visit.

 Who is SoGEA for?

-SoGEA broadband can benefit businesses of all sizes and industries.
+SoGEA broadband can benefit homeowners as well as businesses of all sizes and industries.

 As the modern equivalent of FTTC, it is often considered ideal for smaller business broadband customers without a critical need for a high-performance connection.
 Examples include retail stores, cafes and restaurants, small offices and remote farms.